Sign up to our Newsletter

 What Does a Criminal Lawyer Do?

-The exact duties of a criminal defense lawyer are wide-ranging and depend on the specific cases they are handling.
-However, in general, criminal defense lawyers perform the following tasks
+The exact duties of these special lawyers are wide-ranging and depend on the specific cases they are handling.
+However, in general, they perform the following tasks:

 • Interview witnesses